Sunday, December 31, 2023

 Steve, Larry, Buddy, Carol & Petrina

-Hiked the Cape Horn Trail today with friends and our pooch, Buddy.
+Hiked the Cape Horn Trail in the Columbia River Gorge National Scenic Area with friends and pooch, Buddy.
 This was my second time hiking this trail.
 The first time was ten years ago on October 15, 2013, not long after the trail was first opened.
 On that hike we did the full loop trail which is approximately 7.5 miles long.
 On todays hike however, we decided to take a shortcut that began from an unmarked pullout on Highway 14.
 From the pullout, it was an easy walk to the main trail and saved a few miles of switch backs and steep slopes.

 The trail has three main vista points with amazing views of the Columbia River Gorge.
 Without a doubt, this is a must-do hike for anyone looking for a memorable and moderately challenging hiking experience in the Pacific Northwest.